 Safety gates – We have three safety gates.
 These were great to use when we had a dog to keep the dog and baby in separate areas.
 Now that Gavin is more mobile, we use them to keep him out of certain areas.

 Outlet covers – We put these in the outlets around the house.
-When Gavin sees an outlet, he immediately heads toward it.
+When Gavin sees an outlet, he immediately heads toward it, so it is a good safety item for us.

 Cabinet & door latches – I bought some of these to use on the kitchen cabinets.